86Box/docs/hardware/machinespecific.rst

   * The I/O ports and IRQs used by all these ports can be configured in the BIOS setup.

 * ACPI is disabled by default, unlike other machines with AwardBIOS v6.00PG.
-It can be enabled through the *ACPI function* option of the *Power Management Setup* menu on the BIOS setup.
+It can be enabled through the *ACPI function* option of the *Power Management Setup* menu in the BIOS setup.

 .. rubric:: ASUS CUBX